Battle of Czarny Ostrów: Battle

-On July 20, near the village of Czarny Ostrów in Podolia, Polish forces attacked the Transylvanian camp.
-Rakoczi then decided to abandon all wagons with booty, and retreated towards Miedzybóż, where negotiations began.
-Czarniecki tried to prevent this, but was overruled by other leaders, and on July 23, a treaty was signed by both sides.
+Aftermath

+A treaty was signed by both sides.
 Rakoczi was obliged to break the alliance with the Swedish Empire, pull his garrisons out of the occupied cities of Kraków and Brest, and pay 1.2 million Polish złotys to the Polish-Lithuanian Treasury.
 Furthermore, he was obliged to pay 1 million złotys to the Polish hetmans, and 2 million to the Polish soldiers.

 The treaty did not prevent Rakoczi's army from total annihilation.
 Three days later the Transylvanians were attacked by Crimean Tatars, who at that time were allied with Poland.
 The Tatars disregarded the treaty, and on July 31, they entered Rakoczi's camp, located in Trembowla.
 Some 11,000 soldiers were captured, including high-ranking officers, such as Janos Kemeny.
 Rakoczi himself managed to escape the trap, and returned to Transylvania with a handful of men.